donaldpipowitch/casey/README.md

 termion = {git = "https://github.com/redox-os/termion"}
 ```

 The whole application was created in the `src/main.rs` file.
-First we'll import a couple of modules which we need for handling the terminal.
-Most of them should be quite self-explanatory.
-If you don't know them - no worry.
+First we'll import a couple of modules which we need for handling input and output in the terminal.
+Most of them should be quite self-explanatory, but don't worry if they don't make sense for you now.
 You'll see how they are used in a bit.

 ```rust
 extern crate termion;